pay-rails/pay/README.md

 **To see how to use Stripe Elements JS & Devise, [click here](https://github.com/jasoncharnes/pay/wiki/Using-Stripe-Elements-and-Devise).**

+To sync over customer names, your Billable model should respond to `first_name` and `last_name` methods.
+We'll sync these over to your Customer objects in Stripe and Braintree.

 ## Configuration

 You can create an initializer `config/initializers/pay.rb`